Skip to content

 If the property is unoccupied is it:

-owned by a charity, left empty following death of resident, against the law to occupy, a clergy dwelling, owned by a student, repossessed, owned by a bankrupt, a caravan pitch or boat mooring, an annexe eg. granny flat, uninhabitable, undergoing major repairs or a new property.
+Owned by a charity, left empty following death of resident, against the law to occupy, a clergy dwelling, left unoccupied by a student(s), repossessed, left empty by a bankrupt, a caravan pitch or boat mooring or an annexe eg. granny flat.

 If yes, a full exemption may apply.